nuistzhou/nuistzhou.github.io/_posts/2020-04-14-Leetcode-Search-Insert-Position.md

 Runtime: 44 ms, faster than 91.67% of Python3 online submissions for Search Insert Position.
 Memory Usage: 14.4 MB, less than 5.97% of Python3 online submissions for Search Insert Position.

-However, this solution doesn't handle a given empty list, here is a refined version and also more time efficient:
+However, this solution doesn't handle a given empty list, here is a refined version and also it is more time efficient:

 ```python
 class Solution: